maribaroni/WPF_Application/README.md

 # WPF_Application
-A WPF application created for my midterm assignment using C#.NET technologies.
+A WPF application created for my midterm assignment using C# and .NET technologies.

 It contains 4 pages.